HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Conclusion

 \section{Conclusion}

 This paper addresses the fundamental discrepancy in post-training quantization (PTQ) of large language models—wherein low quantization error frequently coincides with substantial degradation in task performance—by proposing HeRo-Q, a general and computationally efficient quantization framework.
-The core of HeRo-Q lies in a lightweight, learnable rotation-and-compression transformation applied before quantization, which actively reshapes the geometric structure of the weight space to reduce the spectral radius of the Hessian matrix of the loss landscape.
-Notably, HeRo-Q requires no architectural modifications, imposes negligible computational overhead, and integrates seamlessly into existing PTQ pipelines.
-Comprehensive empirical evaluations demonstrate that HeRo-Q consistently outperforms state-of-the-art quantization methods—including GPTQ, AWQ, and SpinQuant—across both standard (e.g., W4A8) and extremely aggressive (e.g., W3A16) low-bit quantization regimes.
+The core of HeRo-Q lies in a lightweight, learnable rotation-and-compression transformation applied before quantization, which reshapes the quantization coordinate system to reduce curvature amplification and noise-curvature alignment.
+Notably, HeRo-Q requires no architectural modifications, imposes negligible additional inference overhead after offline fusion, and integrates seamlessly into existing PTQ pipelines.
+Comprehensive empirical evaluations demonstrate that HeRo-Q achieves the best or near-best performance across most evaluated settings compared with state-of-the-art quantization methods—including GPTQ, AWQ, and SpinQuant—across both standard (e.g., W4A8) and aggressive (e.g., W3A16) low-bit quantization regimes.